 • I am not offering in-person sessions at this time.

-To schedule an appointment or a complimentary 15-minute consultation, you can call, text, and email, or you can view my schedule and book directly through the online client portal found in the menu on this website.
+To schedule an appointment or a complimentary 15-minute consultation, you can call, text, and email, or you can view my schedule and book directly through the online client portal found in the menu of this website.

 gabriellapatronella@untamedgrowth.life